-We were given a perfect weather for a photography outing, a partly sunny day, according to forecast sources.
+We were given perfect weather for a photography outing, a partly sunny day, according to forecast sources.
 Well-prepared and arrived at the meeting location on time, I was first astonished at the quantity of Elk in the field.
 I certainly have not seen so many elks in such a short distance in my life.
-Prior to this, we would cheer at our discovery if an elk was spotted along highway at the edge of tree forecast with the spread of an open field.
+Prior to this, we would cheer at our discovery if an elk was spotted along the highway at the edge of a tree forecast with the spread of an open field.
 Hunters raise their fear.
 They need an open field to gaze and a forest behind to protect.

 |Jewel Meadows Wildlife Refuge

 I am not exactly a wildlife photographer.
-When I mention wildlife, I mostly refer to Birds and only a few tamed animals when opportunity comes and I am not alone.
-Deer is everywhere in my neighborhood.
+When I mention wildlife, I mostly refer to Birds and only a few tamed animals when the opportunity comes and I am not alone.
+Deer are everywhere in my neighborhood.
 Some people love them, but in my mind, they are the primary criminals who are responsible for the lives of my flowers and plants.
 I however take fawn pictures because they are cute and innocent.

 I first knew Astoria from watching the movie ‘Kindergarten Cop’ by Arnold Schwarzenegger.
 The movie has a heartwarming story and I have since admired the scenery of the place.
-When we pulled into town, the distinguished Astoria-Megler Bridge across Columbia River is up there, lofty and magnificent.
+When we pulled into town, the distinguished Astoria-Megler Bridge across the Columbia River is up there, lofty and magnificent.

 The Columbia River is the longest river (1243 miles) in North America.
 I learned that from school.
 And now I am standing by the river and reckoning how wide is the river and how long is this bridge.
-The bridge is 6545 meter long, a bit more than 4 miles.
+The bridge is 6545 meters long, a bit more than 4 miles.
 It is almost impossible to see the end of the bridge from where I stand.